-Kyrgyz law protects works of science, literature, and art (copyright), as well as phonograms, performances, broadcasts by broadcasting and cable casting organizations (neighbouring rights).
+Kyrgyz law protects works of science, literature, and art (copyright), as well as phonograms, performances, stage plays, broadcast programs by broadcasting and cablecasting organizations (neighbouring rights).
 Protection is provided without registration of respective works or any other formalities.
 Copyright is valid for the life of the author and 50 years after their death.